jwil007/wlan-autoroam-release/README.md

 ## License

-Licensed under the GNU GPL v3.0 - see [LICENSE](LICENSE) for details.
+Proprietary freeware - free to use for any purpose.
+See [LICENSE](LICENSE) for details.

 ---